fastify/fastify-cli/README.md

 For a list of available flags for `fastify start` see the help: `fastify help start`.

 If you want to use custom options for the server creation, just export an options object with your route and run the cli command with the `--options` flag.
+These options also get passed to your plugin via the `options` argument.

 ```js
 // plugin.js